null-channel/classes/kubernetes/intro/part-2/lesson-11.md

 Lesson 11: Kubernetes Services - cnt.

+Now the third type of service you can create is a LoadBalancer.

 What is a LoadBalancer?
 Creating a LoadBalancer in the cloud or with metalLB Overview of ingress controllers and what issue they solve